Reuh/anselme/REFERENCE.md

 `a | b`: or operator, lazy

+##### Functions

+`fn(args)`: call the function, checkpoint or function reference with the given arguments.

+`fn!`: call the function, checkpoint or function reference without arguments.
+Can leads to different behaviour that the syntax with parantheses; see [function calls](#function-calls).

+`&fn`: returns a function reference to the given function.

+`a!fn(args)`: call the function or function reference with the variable as first argument.
+Parantheses are optional.

 ##### Various

 `a ; b`: evaluate a, discard its result, then evaluate b.
 Returns the result of b.